 - Price from

-Summary : Embark on an extraordinary and exclusive expedition to three Arctic islands; Spitsbergen, Greenland, and Iceland.
+Summary : Embark on a once in a lifetime expedition to three Arctic islands: Svalbard, Greenland and Iceland.
+Extraordinary wildlife, captivating scenery and unique culture await your arrival!
 Explore Northwest Spitsbergen National Park with a landscape varying from large tundra plains to alpine peaks with dramatic glaciers calving into the ocean.
-An emphasis of the voyage is the rarely visited Northeast Greenland National Park, the largest in the world and the least visited with only about 500 visitors every year.
-The voyage concludes in the city of Reykjavik, Iceland.
+A highlight of the voyage is remote Northeast Greenland National Park, the largest in the world and the least explored.

 Grundarfjörður is considered a place of unusual beauty and is one of very few places in the world where the authorities have provided reserved areas for the “hidden people” or elves!

 Spend the morning in Flateyri, a trading post and fishing village since 1792 with a lovely beach on the other side of the fjord.
 Enjoy your surroundings: mountains, water and sand.

 Arrive at Ísafjörður on the Snæfellsnes peninsula.
 Snæfellsnes is known as “Iceland in a nutshell” due to the diversity of its landscape; lava and rock formations, glaciers and volcanic activity, and a wealth of bird life. Ísafjörður has a long history as center of commerce and fish trading.
 Take a stroll through town with its timber houses built by wealthy foreign traders in the 18th century.

 Ittoqqortoormiit or Scoresbysund is the most isolated town in Greenland.
 The trappers living here are the only ones allowed to hunt within the Northeast Greenland National Park.
 Observe the outside of their houses where they might be drying animal skins and storing their dog-sleds.
 Be met by local guides and receive a map to explore town on your own and see places of interest which might include the museum, church and photo exhibition.